Key Takeaway

 Caffeine and Stimulant Concerns

 Caffeine is the primary active ingredient in most pre-workouts, and it deserves the most attention.
 On its own, caffeine increases heart rate, boosts alertness, and stimulates gastric acid production.
 Semaglutide already affects gastric motility, so adding a stomach-stimulating compound can sometimes lead to increased nausea, acid reflux, or cramping.
+For a complete cost breakdown, see our compare GLP-1 providers.

-Additionally, high-stimulant pre-workouts (300 mg or more of caffeine) can raise heart rate and blood pressure.
+High-stimulant pre-workouts (300 mg or more of caffeine) can raise heart rate and blood pressure.
 While semaglutide itself has a favorable cardiovascular profile, patients who are sensitive to stimulants should start with a lower-caffeine option.

 Our recommendations for caffeine intake while on semaglutide: